cosmic-zip/maidz/README.md

 3. **A Purple Team** is a unique approach to cybersecurity that combines both Red (offensive) and Blue (defensive) teams within an organization.
 The primary goal of a Purple Team is to improve overall security posture by conducting simulated attacks and defenses against each other in a controlled environment.

 **Mention to PTFM (Purple team field manual) and RTFM (Red team field manual) both are good and practical book.**

+## Hacker Hats (why not?)

+Hackers come in all flavors, not just the malicious kind.
+Here's a quick rundown of the most common types:

+- **White Hats (Ethical Hackers):** The good guys!
+They use their hacking skills to find weaknesses in systems with permission, helping organizations fix them before bad guys exploit them.
+- **Black Hats (Crackers):** The bad guys.
+They hack into systems to steal data, disrupt operations, or cause damage for personal gain.
+- **Gray Hats:** The in-betweeners.
+They might hack to expose vulnerabilities but not always tell the owner first, or they might find a vulnerability and tell the owner but also tell everyone else too soon.

 Now, a little more formalities, i have created some cybersecurity frameworks along my career, they are basically and recipe of tools and procedures, also include documentation and recommendations for organizations and individuals.
 Here i will write the most common things.